schreinerman/maerklin292xx_gateway/README.md

 # Maerklin 292xx Gateway for Arduino IDE and ESP32
 ESP32 WiFi to IR gateway for Märklin 29210 (29200 support is planned) for example using ATOM Lite with TailBat from M5Stack.

+After upload to ATOM Lite, the locomotive can be controlled placed up to 10cm beside the IR sensor.

+The ESP32 will initiate as SoftAP, but can be changed to Station mode, too.

+Default SSID: Maerklin292xxGateway, Password: Maerklin292xxGateway

+The website can be found at http://maerklin292xx_gateway.local

 Requirements
 ------------
 Board/Platform Support Packages: